dkocsis-emarsys/bamboo/docs/state.md

 ## Initial value

 Initial values are values on the state, when a component created.
-It's different from default value because it's not a value you can fall back later.
+It also sets the default values.

 ```javascript
 static get initialState() {